gk646/magique/README.md

 ### 3. Documentation

-There are 3 ways `magique` is documented:
+There are 2 ways `magique` is documented:

 - **In-Header Documentation**
-    - Each public function or struct comes with a comment or description
+    - Each public module, function and struct comes with a comment or description
     - Tags are used to provide more insight:
         - `Note:` A helpful sidenote about usage, behavior, relation to other methods or common errors
         - `Default:` The default value or behavior for that method or struct